antonrh/anydi/docs/usage/providers/basics.md

 service.notify("user-123", "Hello!")
 ```

-## Unregistering Providers
+## Unregistering providers

-To unregister a provider, you can use the `unregister` method of the `Container` instance.
-The method takes
-interface of the dependency to be unregistered.
+To unregister a provider, use the `unregister` method of the `Container`.
+The method takes the interface of the dependency you want to remove.

 ```python
 from anydi import Container